NC3-LU/cases_web/_knowhow/glossary/PhysicalTheft.markdown

 ##### Identity theft
 It is highly likely that the person responsible for the theft, if they have any computer expertise, is able to use software such as email or e-banking type software while impersonating the legal owner.
 It is clear that in this case the financial damage can quickly reach considerable sums.

-## What are the vulnerabilities exploited?
+<h3 class="titre-page" id="what-are-the-vulnerabilities-exploited">What are the vulnerabilities exploited?
 Unfortunately, it is not possible to do away with all vulnerabilities, but we have to try to limit the potential impacts through checks, preventive measures and detection mechanisms.

 ##### Physical security